omec-project/bess/env/README.md

 ## Playing with BESS VM

-You can launch a fully conigured VM on which you can build and test BESS at your fingertips.
+You can launch a fully configured VM on which you can build and test BESS at your fingertips.
 We don't provide a binary VM image though.
 Instead, We provide a Vagrant (https://vagrantup.com) script that automatically generates a VM based on Ubuntu 18.04.
 You can install Vagrant not only on Linux, but also on Windows